 - Harnessing Solar Energy at https://www.eeremultimedia.energy.gov/solar/videos/solar_power_basics

-- What does solar energy do for the planet?
+- What does solar power do for the planet?

 - What is diffuse light?